What should I do if I am injured at work?

 Employees can pre-designate a personal physician for treatment of work-related injuries or illnesses.
 The physician must be your primary care doctor, and must AGREE to be predesignated.
 If you wish to pre-designate a provider for such instances, you must complete the pre-designation form and submit it to your local Human Resources office prior to sustaining injury.

 You may find the “Pre-designation of Personal Physician” form here.

 A MPN is a selected network of healthcare providers who provide treatment to workers injured on the job.
 Stanford does NOT use an MPN.
 If you still need medical care after 30 days, you can continue treatment with the Occupational Health Center provider or another doctor of your own choosing who agrees to accept workers’ compensation patients.

-If Zurich is Stanford’s Workers’ Compensation insurer, why am I getting documentation from Liberty Mutual?
+If Zurich is Stanford’s Workers’ Compensation insurer, why am I getting documentation from AbsenceOne?

-Liberty Mutual is Stanford’s disability leave administrator.
-Liberty Mutual manages short-term and long-term disability benefits as well as job protection offered by the federal Family & Medical Leave Act (FMLA) or California Family Rights Act (CFRA), for those employees who qualify.
+AbsenceOne is Stanford’s disability administrator.
+AbsenceOne manage short term and long term disability benefits, as well as job protection offered under the federal Family & Medical Leave Act (FMLA) or California Family Rights Act (CFRA), for those employees who qualify.

-Liberty Mutual may contact you about: (1) job protection eligibility, (2) Voluntary Disability Insurance benefits if your workers’ compensation claim is delayed or denied, or (3) information related to long term disability benefits and how to apply for them.
+AbsenceOne may contact you about: (1) job protection eligibility, (2) Voluntary Disability Insurance (VDI) benefits if your workers’ compensation claim is delayed or denied, or (3) information related to long term disability benefits and how to apply for them.
 It is important that you pay close attention to any correspondence you may receive.